-Somewhat shamefully, I would usually employ dodgy measures to maximize my profits.
-For example, if I was going to pour you a Jägerbomb, I’d drop the shot in the glass before you had the chance to realize it was only three-quarters full.
+Somewhat shamefully, I would usually employ dodgy measures to maximise my profits.
+For example, if I was going to pour you a Jägerbomb, I’d drop the shot in the glass before you had the chance to realise it was only three-quarters full.
 Ask for a mixed shot?
 I’d have filled one of the glasses on my belt with mixer already so that your shot was basically just juice.
 Sometimes I'd say I was fetching fresh glasses from the bar and intentionally grab the just-washed ones that had a little water kicking about at the bottom.

 However, watering down the bottle itself was always a step too far.
 Mostly because I'd have been fired if I was caught.